sayhellotovanessa/art-gallery/README.md

 ### Requirements

-A computer with a terminal (Mac:, Linux: , Windows: ) and the following tools installed:
+A computer with a terminal and the following tools installed:

 [Nodejs](https://nodejs.org/en/)